constantmethod/constantmethod.github.io/packets.md

 To follow this tutorial, you will need to have [Wireshark](https://www.wireshark.org) installed.

-## Collecting meta data about network traffic
+## Collecting metadata about network traffic

 All traffic on data networks like the internet consists of packets that are small chunks of data.
 These packets come in many different forms (or protocols) and each have source and destination addresses.
-We can use a process called packet sniffing to collect these pieces of meta data and to get a sense of the flows of data without looking at the content of the packets themselves.
+We can use a process called packet sniffing to collect these pieces of metadata and to get a sense of the flows of data without looking at the content of the packets themselves.

 The first step is collect the metadata on the traffic we want to analyse.
 While we can filter the metadata we collect later, it is a good idea to minimize the amount of unwanted noise that is collected.
 For that reason, close all applications other than the one you want to collect traffic from (for this tutorial we will capture traffic from a web browser).